bitcoin-s/bitcoin-s/docs/wallet/dlc.md

 See the [setup document](../getting-setup).

-Make sure to follow [Step 4](../getting-setup#step-4-optional-discreet-log-contract-branch) to checkout the `dlc` feature branch.
+Make sure to follow [Step 4](../getting-setup#step-4-optional-discreet-log-contract-branch) to checkout the `adaptor-dlc` feature branch.

 ## Step 2: Agree On Contract Terms